substratusai/substratusai.github.io/docs/installation/installation.md

 Looking to install Substratus on a specific Cloud/Environment?

 - [GCP Install Guide](./gcp.md)
+- Kind/Local Install Guide (coming soon)
 - AWS Install Guide (Coming soon)
-- Kind/Local Install Guide (coming soon)

 Each environment comes with a basic automated installer and an advanced install.
+The basic install is a great way to get started in a new cloud project.
+The advanced install is better suited for users that need to have more control over how Substratus gets installed.

-## Auto install
+## Automated install
 The basic automatic installer creates a new K8s cluster, new bucket, new principal and automatically sets up everything that's needed for Substratus to work.
 The automatic installer is packaged as a container and contains all the tools required.
 It's intended to work on a new cloud